Title Loans: Definitions, Risks And How They Work

 Personal Loans

-You can borrow a personal loan from a traditional bank, credit union or online lender, and it will be disbursed to you in a lump sum for you to repay it in monthly installments.
+You can borrow a personal loan from a traditional bank, credit union or online lender, and it will be disbursed in a lump sum for you to repay in monthly installments.
 Personal loans are typically unsecured – meaning they don’t require collateral – and you can use them for various reasons.

-Since personal loans are unsecured, your eligibility and rates will depend heavily on your credit score and debt-to-income (DTI)ratio.
+Since personal loans are unsecured, your eligibility and rates will depend heavily on your credit score and debt-to-income (DTI) ratio.
 Bad credit won’t necessarily disqualify you from getting a personal loan, but your rate will be better with a higher credit score.

 Home Equity Loans Or HELOCs